 Read books that push your boundaries.

-It’s okay to take small steps on this one, but reading is one of the best things you can do for your brain.
-Maybe you just commit to turn off the TV (which is much more passive than reading) and pick up a book—any book—once in a while.
-Perhaps you branch out from your usual style of book.
-The point is to read something that’s different from your usual fare because if you broaden your reading horizons, you’re getting smarter.
-Swap your usual sci-fi for history occasionally, or trade your fluff for a classic from time to time.
-The point is to get out of your reading rut.
+It’s okay to take small steps here, but reading books is one of the best things you can do for your brain.
+Maybe you commit to turning off the TV for 20 minutes at night and pick up a book instead.
+You can take the task a step further: branch out from your usual type of book.
+Swap your sci-fi for history, or trade the latest thriller to a classic novel from time to time.
+Getting out of your reading rut can yield surprising brain benefits.

-Experiment with new enterprises that direct your focus and attention in a way that’s new to you.
-Mastering a new mechanical task—anything from knitting to tennis—develops new territory in your brain.
-Any new challenge you undertake will create new associations and force your brain to accommodate new information and new routines.
+Similarly, experiment with new hobbies that excite you and capture your focus and attention.
+Mastering a new mechanical task – anything from knitting to tennis – develops new territory in your brain.
+A new challenge will require your brain to accommodate new information and routines, plus it can be a fun way to connect with new people and lower stress.

 Exercise improves absolutely everything.
-Not only will you feel better if you get regular exercise, but exercise improves circulation throughout your body, moving protein and nutrients to your brain.
+Not only will you feel better from regular exercise, but exercise improves circulation throughout your body, moving protein and nutrients to your brain.
 Strong body, strong mind!
+Find something that you enjoy so you're more likely to stick to it.

 Get enough sleep.